 1) Is your web presence up to snuff?

-Review your website for any potential weaknesses, including upgrading your hosting plan to accommodate more traffic, creating more email addresses to direct messages from consumers to you in an efficient way and updating your information and content.
-Be sure to test all the request or orders forms on your website to ensure you get them and they are able to be submitted without any issues or glitches.
+Review your website for any potential weaknesses, including upgrading your hosting plan to accommodate more traffic, creating more email addresses to direct messages from consumers to you in an efficient way, and updating your information and content.
+Be sure to test all the request or order forms on your website to ensure you get them and they are able to be submitted without any issues or glitches.
 Also, make sure your social media is up-to-date or that you at least have a presence in some.
-Check out this article to Rate Your Web Presence.
+Check out this article to Rate Your Web Presence and request our free Website Analysis to see how your site stacks up.

 2) Review how you handle customers

 Take a look at how your customers interact with your business, going from before they even know about you to long after they make a purchase.
-Pretend you are a consumer and walk-through the entire process, checking for any flaws and inefficiencies.
+Pretend you are a consumer and walk through the entire process, checking for any flaws and inefficiencies.
 Start with how the consumers will find/come to know your business, how they will initiate the relationship (website/call/walk-in), how they will find out more information about you/your products, how they can purchase them, how to gain their contact information, what your post-sale procedures are (returns, exchanges, follow-up, relationship nurturing) – everything!
-The Anatomy of a Customer Experience Map.
+The Anatomy of an Experience Map.

 3) Provide a guide